runmachine-io/runmachine/docs/architecture.md

 2) to store and retrieve tag and key/value information for objects via a UUID external identifier
-3) to allow administrators to define simple schema constraints on the values stored in metadata items with particular keys
+3) to allow administrators to define simple schema constraints on the values stored in items with particular keys
-4) to allow administrators to define which classes of user and project may read or write metadata items with particular keys
+4) to allow administrators to define which classes of user and project may read or write items with particular keys

 ### `runm-resource`